Edb83/moose-juice/TESTING.md

     font-weight: 900;`

 - Bug 12: sorting products by rating worked fine in mySQL but not in Postgres, appearing to order by nulls first
-- Solution: using F function with nulls_last=True as argument in separate conditional for sortkey == 'average_rating'
+- Solution: using `F` function with `nulls_last=True` as argument in separate conditional for `sortkey == 'average_rating'`

 - Bug 13: orders somtimes saved twice and have no grand total attached to them
-- Solution: caused by webhook not being able to find order due to mismatching grand_total (following discount applied in cart). - Solved by checking discount_applied session at point of order_form save and including points_redeemed so that grand_total can be calculated properly
+- Solution: caused by webhook not being able to find order due to mismatching grand_total (following discount applied in cart). - Solved by checking discount_applied session at point of order_form save and including points_redeemed so that grand_total can be calculated properly.
+This was a recurrent problem and not properly solved until Bug 16

 - Bug 14: static files not loading
 - Solution: add STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles') to settings.py